achille-martin/pyqt-crom/README.md

 :warning: _Multiplexed path (dotted chain of packages) only works on directories, therefore, it is necessary to reference the data package name (nested package) with `os.path.join('root_pkg_name', 'data')` instead of `root_pkg_name.data` for the built application (Android app for instance) due to how `pyqtdeploy` freezes the resources._

-:warning: _If you want to test your root python package including non-python files on your source OS, you need to include the paths of each python package with `sys.path.append`.
+> :warning: **Warning**: If you want to test your root python package including non-python files on your source OS, you need to include the paths of each python package with `sys.path.append`.

-:bulb: _An example of a root python package including non-python files is given in [example external project](examples/external/external_python_project) and the root package is called `externalpy_pkg`._
+> :bulb: **Tip**: An example of a root python package including non-python files is given in [example external project](examples/external/external_python_project) and the root package is called `externalpy_pkg`.

 <a id="package-creation-standard"></a>
 #### 2.1.3.
 Standard python package